 Example 1: In this example, we will use the WeakSet() constructor to build new WeakSets.
 This will generate a new WeakSet, which you can then use to store data in.
 When you use it to build a new WeakSet, you may supply an iterable containing value as an argument to it.
 To determine whether or not a given object exists in a WeakSet, use the has(value).

-Example 2: In this example, we will create a WeakSet object with the weakset constructor and then added values with the add function.
+Example 2: In this example, we will create a WeakSet object with the weakset constructor and then add values with the add function.
 Following that, we verified whether or not the object we added were present.
-The object was then deleted from the weakset using the delete method, and then we have again verified that objects are successfully deleted or not.
+The object was then deleted from the weakset using the delete method, and then we again verified that the objects are successfully deleted or not.